UtrechtUniversity/SWORDS-template/paper.md

     equal-contrib: true
     corresponding: true # (Who should be the corresponding author in our case?)
     affiliation: 2
-authors:
-  - name: Adrian M. Price-Whelan
-    orcid: 0000-0000-0000-0000
-    equal-contrib: true
-    affiliation: "1, 2" # (Multiple affiliations must be quoted)
-  - name: Author Without ORCID
-    equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
-    affiliation: 2
-  - name: Author with no affiliation
-    corresponding: true # (This is how to denote the corresponding author)
-    affiliation: 3
 affiliations:
  - name: Utrecht University, Netherlands
    index: 1